 Fossil fuel time is up and AGL shares have shed around 80 percent of the company’s market capitalisation in the last two years.
 AGL CEO Graeme Hunt conceded the company had 'failed to anticipate the rapid pace of change' driven by a consumer shift to cleaner energy sources.
 (AGL is Australia’s largest greenhouse gas emitter, operating three of Australia’s largest coal generators in the Liddell, Bayswater and Loy Yang power stations.
 Having spent years promoting their clean energy credentials, Greenpeace recently outed AGL's real operations in a greenwash report. )

-The federal environment minister, Sussan Ley, is appealing the 'duty of care' decision and in mid-September 2021, just weeks out from COP26, has gone ahead and approved the mine extension.
+The federal environment minister, Sussan Ley, appealed the 'duty of care' decision and in mid-September 2021, just weeks out from COP26, has gone ahead and approved the mine extension.
 The mine is projected to empty roughly 100 million tonnes of CO2-equivalent greenhouse gasses into the atmosphere, according to the NSW Independent Planning Commission.
 It is hard to imagine how that level of emissions isn't harmful for our future generations, but there you have it.

 Climate litigation more broadly, is heating up as fast as the planet.
 As different avenues are tested, strategies evolve, the human-rights approach is the legal strategy that has had the most success so far in forcing governments’ hands.